nekrut/BMMB554/hugo/content/post/topic9.md

 - [Reverse reads](http://www.bx.psu.edu/~anton/share/ng_test_data/bmmb554/hw4/r.fq.gz)

 Analyze these files using Galaxy as was explained in this lesson by mapping them against [this reference genome](http://www.bx.psu.edu/~anton/share/ng_test_data/bmmb554/hw4/phix.fa) (again right click to copy the address); see *Hints*).

-Use [this form](https://goo.gl/forms/744Z7LovztR36kj22) to submit your answer.
-In your answer describe the site(s) you have found.

 #### Hints